expo/expo/CONTRIBUTING.md

    - Ensures your computer is set up for React Native (will install the Android NDK if it's not present)
    - Downloads the Node packages (`yarn install`)

+   Make sure that you're using Java 8 (e.g. OpenJDK 1.8.0_292).
+ANDROID_SDK_ROOT, ANDROID_NDK_HOME environmental variables should be set or configured via `local.properties` file in `android/`.

 5. Navigate to the bare sandbox project `cd apps/bare-expo`
 6. Run the project on any platform (maybe start with web; it's the fastest! 😁)

    - Web: `yarn web`
    - iOS: `yarn ios`
    - Android: `yarn android`

 7. You are now running the `test-suite` app via the `bare-expo` project.
 The next section explains how you can begin to make changes to SDK packages.

 > If this didn't work for you as described, please [open an issue.](https://github.com/expo/expo/issues/new/choose)